naoyukik/intellij-plugin-github-notifications/README.md

 - **Intuitive Link Navigation**: Quickly open relevant GitHub resources (pull requests, issues, etc.) directly from the notification list.
 - **Simple Usability**: Refresh your notifications with just one click.
 - **Organized Notification View**: Presents notifications in a readable table format, including details like the link, reason, and timestamp.
+- **Repository Filtering**: Quickly filter notifications by specific GitHub repositories for a more focused view.
+- **Scheduled Updates**: Automatically refresh notifications at user-defined intervals to stay up-to-date without manual intervention.

 **Important:**
-This plugin requires the **`gh CLI`** (GitHub CLI) to be installed and properly authenticated on your system.
+This plugin requires [GitHub CLI](https://cli.github.com/) to be installed and properly authenticated on your system.
 Please ensure it is set up before using this plugin.

 This plugin is designed to empower developers to remain focused on their work environment while staying up-to-date with important updates on GitHub.
 <!-- Plugin description end -->